-Docula automatically generates a robots.txt and sitemap.xml in your output directory during every build.
+Docula automatically generates a robots.txt, sitemap.xml, and feed.xml in your output directory during every build.
 No configuration is required.

 Table of Contents